dev-kant-kumar/Calculator/README.md

 This calculator supports the following operations:

 - Addition (+):       Click the "+" button to add numbers together.
 - Subtraction (-):    Click the "-" button to subtract numbers.
 - Multiplication (×): Click the "×" button to multiply numbers.
 - Division (÷):       Click the "÷" button to divide numbers.
 - Modulus (%):        Click the "%" button to calculate the remainder of division.
-- Decimal numbers: Use the "." button to input decimal numbers.
+- Decimal numbers:    Click the "." button to input decimal numbers.
 - Cancel:             Click the "X" button to delete the last entered character.
 - Clear (C):          Click the "C" button to clear the entire calculation.

 ## Contributing